salva/py-friendlydateparser/README.md

   # Returns: datetime.datetime(2017, 1, 1, 14, 30)
   ```

 ## Supported Formats

-The module can parse a wide variety of date and time formats,
+The module can parse a wide variety of date and time formats, such as:
-including but not limited to:

 - **Explicit Dates**: Formats such as `3-october-2017`, `10/3/2017`,
   `2017/12/3`, `march 15, 2017`, `15/july/2023` are accepted, with the